When you think of headphones you most likely think of closed back headphones. These are the headphones with a hard plastic shell on the earcup.

 - Open sound stage and natural sound signature.

 - Comfortable to wear for long periods of time.

 - Includes both a 10 foot cable and a 4 foot cable.

 Sennheiser are one of those brands whose headphones consistently perform well for their price.
 The HD569 are a quality pair of headphones with a balanced sound and clean aesthetic.

 This is an excellent pair of headphones with a .
 It’s a little expensive, but it comes from a brand you can trust (Sennheiser).
 I recommend these headphones if you want headphones with a little more quality at only slightly more cost.

-Audio-Technica ATH-M40x – Best Closed Back Headphones For Everyday Use (Runner-up)
+Audio-Technica ATH-M40x – Runner-Up For Everyday Use

 The Audio-Technica ATH-M40x make the list as another great choice for everyday use.
 They basically have everything you want from a pair of headphones, but they come slightly cheaper than the aforementioned Sennheisers.